junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — Mr. Sablan moved to suspend the rules and pass the bill.
 - 2009-10-13 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 1 (Roll no. 773). (text: CR H11179)
 - 2009-10-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 384 - 1 (Roll no. 773).(text: CR H11179)
+- 2009-10-14 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.